MDAnalysis/MDAKits/docs/source/making-a-kit/from-cookiecutter.rst

 In this section, we provide a guided example for creating an MDAKit using the `MDAKit cookiecutter <https://cookiecutter-mdakit.readthedocs.io>`_.
-A `video walk-through <https://www.youtube.com/watch?v=viCPUHkgSxg>`_ of this tutorial is available on YouTube.
+A `video walk-through <https://www.youtube.com/watch?v=viCPUHkgSxg>`_ of this tutorial is available on YouTube:

+.. youtube:: viCPUHkgSxg
+   :align: center

 We will create a kit for RMSF analysis, replicating the functionality of the `RMSF analysis class <https://docs.mdanalysis.org/stable/documentation_pages/analysis/rms.html#MDAnalysis.analysis.rms.RMSF>`_